 The next night the baker had a dream.
-He dreamed that that he was carrying three white baskets in a pile on his head.
+He dreamt that he was carrying three white baskets in a pile on his head.
 They were filled with all sorts of delicious pastries and pies, and he meant to take them to the Pharaoh, but before he could arrive, a flock of birds flew down and ate all the bread.

 “Indeed,” said Joseph, “I can tell you the meaning of your dream.
 The three baskets are three days, and in three days time the guard will come and chop off your head.”

-And it all happened just as Joseph had said.
+It all happened just as Joseph had said.
 The baker was executed, and the butler was restored to his former position.
 But for two whole years the butler did not remember Joseph, until one day the Pharaoh said to his advisers:

 “I had the strangest dream last night.
 I was standing by the river and seven fat, happy looking cows came out of the water and started to eat the grass by the bank.
 Then a little later, seven thin and awful looking cows came out from the water, and they ate up the fat cows.
 It was so weird.
 If only some wise man could tell me what it means.”

-“Sir, if you will permit me to speak.
+But none of the Pharaoh’s helpers could interpret the dream.
+The Butler, who was standing near by, heard this.
+He remembered Joseph in the prison cell.
+Then he said: “Sir, if you’ll permit me to speak.
 Some years ago, in your vast wisdom, your Magnificence saw fit to throw your butler and your baker into the dungeon.
-There we met a man who listened to our dreams and understood our fates, and all the dreams came true exactly as he had predicted..”
+There we met a man who listened to our dreams and understood our fates, and all the dreams came true exactly as he had predicted.”

 Joseph listened to the Pharaoh’s dream about the seven fat cows and the seven thin cows, and he told him exactly what it meant.

-“Your majesty, the cows in your dream mean years, and the fat cows are years of plenty.
+“Your Majesty, the cows in your dream mean years, and the fat cows are years of plenty.
 The coming seven years will be full of food, and everyone will have enough to eat and more.
 But the thin cows are lean years, and the following seven years will be empty of food and the fields of crops will bring you nothing to eat.
-There is a great danger that everyone in the land of Egypt will starve.
+There is a great danger that everyone in the land of Egypt will starve.”

-“You must find a wise man to work for you during the seven years of plenty: he will put the extra food into storage.
+“You must find a wise man to work for you during the seven years of plenty.
+He will put the extra food into storage.
 When the seven lean years come, he will take the food out of the storage, and make sure that the people do not starve.”

 The Pharaoh listened to the words of Joseph, and wondered whom he could appoint to oversee such an important task.
 After thinking very long and hard, he decided that he knew of no wiser man than Joseph himself.